-The end of daylight saving time is around the corner.
+The end of daylight saving time is this weekend in many parts of the country.
+The clock moves back one hour (and we gain one hour) on Sunday, November 1, 2020.
 As parents of young children, gaining an extra hour in the day takes on a new meaning.
-The pre-child days of sleeping an extra hour may be replaced by managing a tired child in a seemingly long day.
-You may wonder if and how this time change will impact your child’s and consequently, your sleep.
+The childless days of sleeping an extra hour are likely to be replaced by an extra hour of managing a tired child who is waking earlier than usual.
+You may wonder if and how this time change will impact your child’s sleep (and yours, too!).

-Below are some simple tips to ease you through this time and to help your child adjust to the time change.
-Firstly, breathe easy because for most children, the adjustment period typically lasts no longer than two to three days.
+Below are some guidelines to help your child adjust to the time change.
+Breathe easy because, for most children, the adjustment period typically lasts no longer than two to three days.

-If your child is no longer napping, she may have a longer day ahead of her given that her day may have started an hour earlier the day of the time change.
-Be sure to spend her day, doing her regular activities and eating her meals, at her usual times (according to the new clock).
+If your child is no longer napping, they may have a longer day ahead of them, given that their day may have started an hour earlier the day of the time change.
+Be sure to spend the day keeping to your child’s routines, activities and meals at the usual times (according to the new clock).

-Prepare your child by adjusting her bedtime.
-The night before the time change put your child to sleep at night a little later (based on this example, bedtime would be 7:45pm).
-On the night of the time change and for the next couple of nights adjust bedtime earlier working towards regular bedtime (e.g. if typical bedtime is 7:30pm, may start with 7:00pm (8:00pm to the child) and regularly increase to 7:30pm over next few nights (increments of 15 minutes are recommended).
-Initially, she may be overtired and irritable in the late afternoon, but after a few days, with her morning wake time slowly moving later, she will adjust.
+On the night of the time change and for the next couple of nights, adjust bedtime earlier, working towards regular bedtime.
+For example, if your child’s usual bedtime is 7:30pm, start with a 7:00pm bedtime (which will feel like 8:00pm to the child) and gradually increase to 7:30pm over next few nights (increments of 10 minutes are recommended).
+Initially, they may be overtired and irritable in the late afternoon but, after a few days, with the morning wake time slowly moving later, they will adjust.

-As it begins to get light outside about 1 hour earlier after the time change, to help you and your child sleep later following the time change, ensure that your child’s room is very dark (use room darkening shades if needed).
-Otherwise you may find her continuing to wake early in response to early morning light.
+To help you and your child sleep later, as sunrise is about one hour earlier after the time change, ensure that your child’s room is very dark (use room darkening shades if needed).
+Otherwise, you may find your child continuing to wake early in response to morning light.
 With patience and consistency this fall time change will soon be a distant memory.
-Pleasant Dreams!